-As the plane took off, large pieces of ice slid off the wing surfaces and slammed into the fan blades of both engines causing them massive damage.
+As the plane took off, large pieces of ice slid off the wings surfaces and slammed into the fan blades of both engines causing them massive damage.
 This caused the engines to surge which in turn caused them to start to break up just 25 seconds into the flight.
 Both engines failed soon afterwards with the plane only around 1,000 metres into the air.

 The pilot of the plane responded by putting the plane into a steep dive to attempt to build up speed before placing it into a steady glide once they had emerged from the cloud layer.
 The higher speed would enable the pilot to keep the plane in the air for the longest possible distance without stalling.
 He then requested a return to Arlanda airport and started the procedure to try to restart the damaged engines.